Vivekpalankar/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 5 Handling Ordinary Files.markdown

     `cd ; mv a temp ; mv temp/a . ; rmdir temp`

-    Change to the home direcotry.
+    Change to the home directory.
 Then, first rename the directory _a_ under home directory to something other than _a_, say _temp_.
 Then move the directory _a_ under _temp_ directory to the current directory i.e. the home directory.
 Then remove the _temp_ directory normally as it is empty.

 08. Explain the significance of the repeat factor used in **more**.
 How do you search for the pattern include in a file and repeat the search?
 What is the difference between this repeat command and the dot command?

     Using repeat factor, an internal command can be repeated _n_ number of times.

-    Type `/include` to locate the first occurance of the pattern.
-Continue pressing the key `n` to repeat the search for the occurances on further pages.
+    Type `/include` to locate the first occurrence of the pattern.
+Continue pressing the key `n` to repeat the search for the occurrences on further pages.

     Using repeat factor, a command can be executed for a fixed number of times.
 The dot command on the other hand simply repeats the last command.